Meet the Alliance Staff, Contractors, and the Alliance Board of Directors

-Alliance Colorado is administrated by a talented group of individuals, who are dedicated to representing the best interests of Community Centered Boards and provider agencies and the individuals they serve.
+Alliance is administrated by a talented group of individuals who are dedicated to representing the best interests of our member agencies and the individuals they serve.
 Our professional and passionate staff and contractors are well-respected and well-known for providing timely and resourceful information on IDD matters.
-Learn more about Alliance staff below and get in touch!
+Learn more about Alliance staff and the Alliance Board of Directors below!

 Josh Rael, JD, MPA